 We are constantly monitor common trends in outdoor activities, nature and adventure tourism.
 New target groups require different types of information.
 We all want more visitors to the mountains, but not more, unnecessary accidents.

 What makes the Swedish mountain safety agency unique and how do we create success?

 The nonprestige cooperation, a unique diversity among government agencies, municipalities, commercial and non-profit organizations and other creates success.
 Faster decisions is possible, if necessary, by an organization in which many are decision makers.
 A "direct" great transparency in various activities creates a good overview.
 A strong organization with its wide social skills

 We all want to get more visitors to experience our nature, but on nature's terms.
 But the number of new visitors should not automatically mean more accidents involving the operation of mountain rescue

 Our work implies that we must also try to ensure the quality of guides which will in future take care of new and often inexperienced visitors

-The mountains can provide wonderful experiences, but gives you even more if you are well prepared.
+The mountains can provide wonderful experiences, but give you even more if you are well prepared.